isank/isank.github.io/posts/java-14-records.md

 A lot of things are pretty evident from the code above

+1. a record is just another class that extends `java.lang.Record`
-1. records are implicitly immutable.
+2. records are implicitly immutable
-2. a public all args constructor with signature same as the state description
+3. a public all args constructor with signature same as the state description
-3. public getters
+4. public getters
-4. implementation of hashCode & equals
+5. implementation of hashCode & equals
-5. implementation of toString
+6. implementation of toString

 Superb! right?